nemediano/nemediano.github.io/resume.md

 ![WTC Mexico]({{ site.baseurl }}/static/images/places/tsc.jpg "WTC Mexico")

-After finishing my bachelor's courses in 2008, I joined [Tecnologia en Sistemas de Computo](https://mx.linkedin.com/company/tecnologia-en-sistemas-de-computotsc){:target="_blank" rel="noreferrer noopener"} which is software consulting company in CDMX.
+After finishing my bachelor's courses in 2008, I joined [Tecnologia en Sistemas de Computo](https://mx.linkedin.com/company/tecnologia-en-sistemas-de-computotsc){:target="_blank" rel="noreferrer noopener"} which is a software consulting company in CDMX.

-I started woking at TSC _before_ getting my bachelors diploma (a desition I regret until today).
+I started working at TSC _before_ getting my bachelors diploma (a decision I regret until today).
 On the bright side, this was my first professional experience.
-I started as an intern and then move to a QA role.
+I started as an intern and then moved to a QA role.
-I worked on migrating a system from Insterbase and PoweHouse to Java and Oracle.
+I worked on migrating a system from Interbase and PowerHouse to Java and Oracle.

 ## Internships